dev-pods/ai-in-actions/.github/steps/2-step.md

 Here's how this workflow pattern works:

-1. **📥 Context Gathering**: Use GitHub Actions to collect data from [event context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context), file contents, API results, or outputs from previous workflow steps
+1. **🔍 Context Gathering**: Use GitHub Actions to collect data from [event context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context), file contents, API results, or outputs from previous workflow steps
 1. **🤖 AI Processing**: Feed the gathered context into `actions/ai-inference` with a focused [system prompt](https://github.com/actions/ai-inference#system-prompts) that defines the AI's role and expected output format.
-1. **📤 Creating Impact**: Use the AI's response as input to another action that creates meaningful change—posting comments, updating files, or triggering other workflows
+1. **🚀 Creating Impact**: Use the AI's response as input to another action that creates meaningful change such as posting comments, updating files or creating release notes

 This three-step pattern keeps workflows maintainable while automating judgment-heavy tasks that would be difficult to script with traditional logic.